Fed Chairman Powell: We need to raise interest rates quickly - KVIA

 The bank could also opt for a larger rate hike in any given meeting, Powell said, for example by half a percentage-point.

 Stocks fell following Powell’s remarks.
-The Dow was down more than 400 points, or 1.2%.
-Tech stocks were hit particularly hard, with the Nasdaq Composite falling 1.5%.
+The Dow ended the day down more than 200 points, or 0.6.%.
+That snapped a five-day winning streak.
+Tech stocks were hit hard too, with the Nasdaq Composite falling 0.4%.
 Bond yields spiked as well.
-The yield on the 10-year Treasury rose to 2.3%, the highest level since May 2019.
+The yield on the 10-year Treasury rose to above 2.3%, the highest level since May 2019.

 The Ukraine factor and recession risk